jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/basic-diagram-elements-construct-drafts.md

 To find the definition you follow the reference line between ...

-Just consider: if a diamond doesn’t have a line it is an executing clause, when a square doesn’t have a line, it’s a non executing clause.
+Just consider: if a diamond doesn’t have a line it is an executing code block, when a square doesn’t have a line, it’s a local function.
 In both cases it’s a definition.
 But the two case differ in that in one case it executes and in the other it doesn’t.
 If an object symbol has no line, it’s an object.
 Simply stated, it needs an object line for it not to be a type.
 A procedure symbol shouldn’t need a line to be an execution.

 When a characteristic’s presence shouldn’t be dependent of the presence of a line, it needs to be drawn out with a shape type.
 If a characteristic is dependent of the presence of a line, it’s the line presence that gives it the characteristic.
 If I’d want object symbols to serve only as a type and not as an object, then I’d need to reserve a special shape to separate types from objects.
 Now, to make an object symbol serve as a type only and not as a type, I make the Object Get Inaccessible?
 NO. That’s not true.
 Actually I’d might not be able to Symbol Get if it’s for the purpose of assigning an object line.